-The rising interest on the distributed streaming model is mainly due to its many applications in distributed databases, wireless sensor networks, and network monitoring.
-As a result, it has attracted a lot of attention lately in the database community, resulting in a flurry of research in this area [4, 5, 6, 10, 11, 15, 16, 19, 20].
-Most works in this area are heuristic and empirical in nature, with a few exceptions to be mentioned shortly.
+works in this area are heuristic and empirical in nature, with a few exceptions to be mentioned shortly.
 For many fundamental problems in this model, our theoretical understandings are still premature.
 This is to be contrasted with the standard streaming model, where theory and practice nicely blend, and in fact many of the most practically efficient solutions are the direct products of our theoretical findings.
 In this paper, we take an important step towards an analytical study of the distributed streaming model, by considering the worst-case communication complexity of tracking heavy hitters and quantiles, arguably two of the most fundamental problems on data streams.

 The distributed streaming model.
 We now formally define the distributed streaming model, which is the same as in most works in this area.
-Let $A=(a_1,\ldots,a_n)$ be a sequence of items, where each item is drawn from the universe $U=\{1,\ldots,u\}$.
-The sequence A is observed in order by $k\geq 2$ remote sites S_1,\ldots,S_k collectively, i.e., item a_i is observed by exactly one of the sites.
-Let $A(t)=\{a_1,\ldots,a_t\}$ be the multiset of the first t items in A. Then the general goal is to continuously track f(A(t)) for some function f at all times t with minimum total communication among the sites.
-Note that in the classical communication model, the goal is to just compute f(A(n)); in the data stream model, the goal is to track f(A(t)) for all t but there is only one site t and we are interested in the space complexity of the tracking algorithm, not communication.
+Let $A = (a_1, \ldots, a_n)$ be a sequence of items, where each item is drawn from the universe $U = \{1, \ldots, u\}$ .
+The sequence A is observed in order by $k \geq 2$ remote sites $S_1, \ldots, S_k$ collectively, i.e., item $a_i$ is observed by exactly one of the sites at time instance $t_i$ , where $t_1 < t_2 < \cdots < t_n$ .
+Let A(t) be the multiset of items that have arrived up until time t from all sites.
+Then the general goal is to continuously track f(A(t)) for some function f at all times t with minimum total communication among the sites.
+Note that in the classical communication model, the goal is to just compute $f(A(+\infty))$ ; in the data stream model, the goal is to track f(A(t)) for all t but there is only one site (k = 1), and we are interested in the space complexity of the tracking algorithm, not communication.
 Thus, the distributed streaming model is a natural combination of the two, but is also significantly different from either.

 We define the manner of communication more precisely as follows.
-There is a distinguished coordinator C, who will maintain (an approximate) f(A(t)) at all times.
+There is a distinguished coordinator C, who will maintain (an approximate) f(t) at all times.
 There is a two-way communication channel between the coordinator and each of the k sites, but there is no direct communication between any two sites (but up to a factor of 2, this is not a restriction).
-When site S_j receives the item a_i , based on its local status, S_j may choose to send a message to C, which in turn may trigger iterative communication with other sites.
+Suppose site $S_j$ receives the item $a_i$ at time $t_i$ .
+Based on its local status, $S_j$ may choose to send a message to C, which in turn may trigger iterative communication with other sites.
 We assume that communication is instant.
-When all communication finishes, all the sites who have been involved may have new statuses, getting ready for the next item a{i+1} to arrive.
+When all communication finishes, all the sites who have been involved may have new statuses, getting ready for the next item $a{i+1}$ to arrive.
 We will measure the communication cost in terms of words, and assume that each word consists of $\Theta(\log u) = \Theta(\log n)$ bits.
-Finally we assume that n is sufficiently large (compared with k and $1/\epsilon$); if n is too small, a naive solution that transmits every arrival to the coordinator would be the best.
+Finally we assume that n is sufficiently large (compared with k and $1/\epsilon$ ); if n is too small, a naive solution that transmits every arrival to the coordinator would be the best.

 Heavy hitters and quantiles.
 By taking different f's, we arrive at different continuous tracking problems.
-The notion of ε -approximation also differs for different functions.
+The notion of $\epsilon$ -approximation also differs for different functions.
 We adopt the following agreed definitions in the literature.
 In the sequel, we abbreviate A(t) as A when there is no confusion.